Vision and Mission

 Mission: To educate Catholics on Church teaching about capital punishment, encourage action to end its use, and promote healing through restorative justice.

 Upholding the inviolability and dignity of the human person, the Catholic Church teaches that, in light of the Gospel, capital punishment is inadmissible and can no longer be justified in modern society.
-Though the death penalty is still carried out in Georgia at an alarming pace, Catholics and other people of faith are increasingly coming forward in opposition to its use.
+Though the death penalty is still carried out in Georgia, Catholics and other people of faith are increasingly coming forward in opposition to its use.
 In order to build on their good works, Georgia Catholics Against the Death Penalty (GACADP) is organized to promote a spirituality of respect for life that encompasses victims of violent crime as well as those at risk of execution for capital offenses.

 - As Catholics, we believe that life is sacred from conception until natural death